I Haven’t Filed Taxes in 3 Years. What Do I Do?

 What should I do if I haven’t filed my taxes in three years?

 It’s crucial to file your past due tax returns as soon as possible to minimize penalties and interest.
-Gather all necessary documents and consider consulting a tax professional for guidance.
+Gather all necessary documents and consider consulting a tax professional for guidance to help you get back on track with the IRS.

 What are the penalties for not filing taxes?